 Ensure airflows are not significantly overdesigned, and fan curves and duty points are closely matched to run efficiently.
 Many fan curves rapidly lose efficiency away from the central duty points, resulting in poor performance and excessive power consumption.
 The fan efficiency and power consumption can be examined under the Edit Box fan menu.
 Ideally, the fan efficiency should have the operating duty point close to the maximum fan efficiency.
 A further way to boost fan flow and efficiency is to ensure an evasé is fitted to surface exhaust fans.
 Fan evasés reduce surface velocity pressure losses, increasing available fan static pressure to overcome mine resistance.
 The overall effect is improved airflow at a similar cost.
 Finally, overall model efficiency is largely influenced by the configuration of fans throughout a model.
-The use of 'inseries' booster fans underground for a single primary ventilation circuit should generally be avoided if possible, as

-28 TEXTURED GRAPHICS (All Versions)

-VentSim DESIGNTM allows photographs and pictures to be 'draped' over reference graphics solids to provide a full 3D picture.
+The use of 'inseries' booster fans underground for a single primary ventilation circuit should generally be avoided if possible, as fan efficiencies are compounded as the same airflow travels through each fan (booster fans may however be useful in directing airflow into parts of a mine which would otherwise require inefficient regulators on the primary vent flow to do so).
+The result compared to a single pass fan system is higher power for similar airflow.
+The overall model efficiency is available from the model summary function.
+27 TEXTURED GRAPHICS (All Versions) Ventsim DESIGN allows photographs and pictures to be 'draped' over reference graphics solids to provide a full 3D picture.
 This is typically used for placing satellite or aerial imagery over topographic 3D shapes.
-In addition, textured graphics can also be used to apply scanned or PDF's mine plans graphically in VentSim.
-Once correctly scaled and rotated, they can then be used as a guide for drawing VentSim airways in the correct location.
+In addition, textured graphics can also be used to apply scanned or PDF's mine plans graphically in Ventsim.
+Once correctly scaled and rotated, they can then be used as a guide for drawing Ventsim airways in the correct location.

-Figure 28-1 An example of a textured aerial photograph over a 3D topographic solid surface
+Figure 27-1 An example of a textured aerial photograph over a 3D topographic solid surface 27.1.

-28.1.
 Applying Textures to Reference Graphics.

 To apply a texture to a reference graphics, simply drag and drop a picture file (jpg, gif, bmp, tiff, png formats) directly only to an existing reference graphic surface.
 PDF files can also be used.
 The picture will automatically fill the extents of all graphics elements on that layer.
 Once displayed, the user will want to rotate and scale the picture correctly over the 3D shape.
 The MOVE button on the top tool bar contains options to do this quickly.
 See the ACTION TOOLBAR section for details on how to use the MOVE REFERENCES and MOVE / ROTATE and SCALE TEXTURES to correct positions.
 To remove a texture, use the REFERENCE MANAGER to show a list of references, click the desired reference to clear, and RIGHT CLICK selecting REMOVE TEXTURE.

-28.2.
-Applying Texture to a New Surface

-To create a new surface for a texture, drag and drop a picture into empty space within the VentSim model.
+27.2.
+Applying Texture to a New Surface To create a new surface for a texture, drag and drop a picture into empty space within the Ventsim model.
 A new surface is typically required to display a mine plan, or legend image within the 3D space of a model.
 Once placed, it will rotate and display in true position with all other airway and elements in the model.